 Macronutrients 3 of 3: Fat

 Fat.
 It's the macronutrient we love to hate.
-It's in hundreds of foods and if we eat too much it can kill us.
+It's in hundreds of foods, and if we eat too much, it can kill us.
 But do you know what fat does for the human body?

 It provides us with energy.
 Fat has more than twice as many calories per gram as carbohydrates or proteins.
 When our bodies store energy, they do so primarily in the form of fat.

-Technically speaking happens when we eat fat?
+Technically speaking, what happens when we eat fat?

 Fat enters your digestive system and meets with an enzyme called lipase.
 The lipase breaks fat into glycerol and fatty acids.
 These components are then reassembled into triglycerides to be transported in the bloodstream.
-Your muscle and fat cells absorb the triglycerides to burn as fuel or stored for later.
+Your muscle and fat cells absorb the triglycerides to burn as fuel or store for later.

 Do we have to eat fat?

 Yes.
 Fat-soluble vitamins require fat to be utilized by the body.
 There are essential fatty acids your body needs that it cannot produce on its own.
 Omega-3 and omega-6 are considered essential fatty acids.